telefonicaid/iotagent-node-lib/doc/usermanual.md

 ```
 ###### Description
 Update the result of a command in the Context Broker.
 The result of the command has two components: the result
-of the command itself will be represented with the sufix '_result' in the entity while the status is updated in the
+of the command itself will be represented with the sufix `_result` in the entity while the status is updated in the
-attribute with the '_info' sufix.
+attribute with the `_info` sufix.

 ###### Params
  * entityName: Name of the entity holding the command.